 Once the baby arrives

 I want immediate skin to skin.
 We are going to do delayed cord clamping and cord blood banking.
-So the baby still gets a good amount, and our midwife knows when she needs to clamp to get what we’d need for banking.
-I envision the Vitamin K injection done while I’m breast feeding and delaying the ointment for as long as possible.
+So the baby still gets a good amount, and our midwife knows when she needs to clamp to get what we'd need for banking.
+I envision the Vitamin K injection done while I'm breastfeeding and delayed for as long as possible.
 I basically just want her handled by as few people as possible initially.
-So that means nothing medically unnecessary; like no bath either for the first day or until we get her home since it’s not necessary and the vernix is good for the little babe anyway.
+So that means nothing medically unnecessary; like no bath either for the first day or until we get her home since it's not necessary and the vernix is good for the little babe anyway.

 The reason I look at this as a simple birth plan is because most of the things I just wrote about are actually standard practice for our midwife and hospital.
-They don’t wash the baby the first 24 hours at least.
+They don't wash the baby the first 24 hours at least.
 They do immediate skin to skin.
-The Vitamin K is typically administered during breast feeding so the baby can get the oxytocin at the same time.
-Really the only things I’m putting on the sheet that I’m bringing to the hospital are: delayed cord clamping while still getting enough for cord blood banking, no medical students, the request for neutral language and noting that it’s a hypnobirth.
+My midwife typically administers the Vitamin K during breastfeeding so the baby can get the oxytocin at the same time.
+Really the only things I'm putting on the sheet that I'm bringing to the hospital are: delayed cord clamping while still getting enough for cord blood banking, no medical students, the request for neutral language and noting that it's a hypnobirth.
 So with that said, I highly recommend talking to your providers early on in your pregnancy journey to ensure they have similar philosophies as you.
 If I had this vision with my first provider and the hospital he wanted me to deliver at, it could be seen as more complex and out of the norm.
-But because this is what my midwife is known for and the hospital has similar philosophies it’s pretty standard.
+But because this is what my midwife is known for and the hospital has similar philosophies it's pretty standard.

 And there you have it!
 That's our birth plan vision!